Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 That’s how you stay competitive.

-They want to hire a teammate, side kick, implementer for their team.
+They want to hire a teammate, sidekick, or implementer for their team.
 Be those things and care about their business.
 Get results.

 Profitable Niches for Digital Marketing Virtual Assistants